 What is an ‘exotic’ animal?

+It shouldn’t matter whether your pet is considered exotic, but depending on where you live it could make a big difference.
+In some countries and provinces, certain animals are banned simply because they are classified as exotic, and differing definitions can make commonly kept pets illegal without clear reason.
 The word ‘exotic’ has been misappropriated by a tiny minority of radical campaigners who want to stop us keeping certain types of pet.
 Yet when we look at the reasoning behind these campaigns, it becomes clear they lack scientific logic.
+The video explains why all pet animals should be assessed equally and judged using consistent, evidence-based standards, rather than labels.

 Thanks to Josh’s Frogs for presenting this video.